MartinHelmut/number-generator/README.md

 ## Usage

-This library (**4.5 KB, gzipped size: 1.95 KB**) contains the following methods: one PRNG (pseudo random number generator) called _Alea_ and three number hash generators, _MurmurHash2_ and _MurmurHash3_ for 32 and 128 bit hash strings.
+This library (**7.39 KB, gzipped size: 2.92 KB**) contains the following methods: one PRNG (pseudo random number generator) called _Alea_ and four number hash generators, _MurmurHash2_ and _MurmurHash3_ for 32 and 128 bit (x86 and x64) hash strings.
 The _Alea_ implementation is originally from Johannes Baagøe.
 Johannes Baagøe site is offline but here is a [Web Archive Link][wal] or alternatively a [direct mirror of Johannes Baagøe's wiki from Nick Quinlan][brnm].

 More about the hash function _MurmurHash_ can be found [here on wikipedia][mur].